 To help offset incremental costs associated with energy efficiency measures, eligible financial rebates are available for the building owner.
-Customers may be eligible to receive building owner equipment efficiency rebates paid at \$0.10 per kilowatt-hour and \$150 per average peak kW for the first year of electrical energy and demand savings, respectively, capped at 100% of the project's incremental costs; with a minimum of 10% energy savings above the ASHRAE 90.1-2013 baseline model.
+Customers may be eligible to receive building owner equipment efficiency rebates paid at \$0.10 per kilowatt-hour and \$150 per average peak kW for the first year of electrical energy and demand savings, respectively, capped at 100% of the project's incremental costs; with a minimum of 10% improvement over ASHRAE Standard 90.1-2016 Appendix G, PRM compliance requirements.